omiridoue/sgsss-workflow/learners/setup.md

 title: Setup
 permalink: /setup/
 ---

-# Setup
+## Setup

-There are two options presented here on how setup your computer to complete the exercises in this workshop.
+A set of options are available to set up your and follow along the practical component:

 1. Running locally on your personal computer
 2. Running the exercises in your browser using a remote environment called Gitpod.